 Over a thousand young men and women from over twenty states made the sometimes-arduous journey to this remote Connecticut town.
 Several stories are told in a 15-minute introductory video, illuminating the differences in backgrounds and political thought, post American Independence.

 Sally Burr Reeve was sickly for most of her short life – and Tapping lovingly made her as comfortable as possible.
 Incredibly, he built an addition onto their home from which Sally could watch, through a window, the goings on in the one-room Law School – a few feet away from their home.
-Open mid-April through Nov.
-Tues-Sat.
-11-5, free.
+Check website for dates and times open, admission is free.

 TASTE: Litchfield Distillery